Am I eligible for a bursary?

 Yes, we do not limit how many times you can apply for a Bursary.
 However we will expect to see something new in your application and details of what you have been up to since last applying.

-I don’t have the right to work in the UK, can I still apply?
+I don’t qualify for home fees, can I still apply?

 I am an international student, can I still apply?

-You can apply for the Bursary regardless of your nationality or country of residence as long as you qualify for home fees at your university of choice.
+You can apply for the Bursary regardless of your nationality or country of residence as long as you qualify for UK home fees at your university of choice.
 You must have secured the right to qualify for home fees by the time you apply for the Bursary.
-You can find out more about this here.

-Why is the Scott Trust Bursary scheme only open to individuals from Black, Asian, minority ethnic, LGBTQ+, disabled, or lower socio-economic backgrounds?
+Why is the Scott Trust Bursary scheme only open to individuals from Black, Asian, minority ethnic, LGBTQ+, disabled, or working class backgrounds?

 Journalism is a fundamental underpinning of a fair and open democratic society where people can participate, influence and act.
 It gives people access to information through multiple lenses, allowing them to understand the world around them and hold power to account.
 To do this effectively, the media industry must be representative of the society it serves and the barriers to entering and progressing within the industry must continue to be broken.